jxu510/my_final_project/README.md

 # Haiti

 This is my final project on Haiti.
-I‘m going to introduce the estimation methods to predict population, as well as some distribution of infrastructures in Haiti (or 2 specific adm2s, which is Jacmel and Bainet).
+I‘m going to introduce the estimation methods to predict population, as well as some distribution of infrastructures in Haiti (or 2 specific adm2s: Jacmel and Bainet).

 ## Administrative Subdivisions of Haiti